TV-Rename/tvrename/userguide.md

 [Return to Top]()

 ## My Shows
-My Shows displays a list of TV shows found and Identified in your Media Library, and is where you can manually tell TV Rename about a new TV Show in the library, where it can be found and how it is structured.
+My Shows displays a list of TV shows found and Identified in your Media Library, and is where you can manually tell TV Rename about a new tv show in the library, where it can be found and how it is structured.

 In essence this tab (along with some of the [preferences](options#preferences)) allows you to configure the interaction between [TheTVDB.com](http://thetvdb.com "Visit thetvdb.com") and your Media Library.
 Incidentally there can be multiple storage locations including local paths or drives on your computer, mapped network shares and UNC paths.
-The only restrictions being that a TV Show cannot be spread across multiple locations, and removable USB drives should be set up so they are always assigned the same path or drive letter each time they are connected.
+The only restrictions being that a tv show cannot be spread across multiple locations, and removable USB drives should be set up so they are always assigned the same path or drive letter each time they are connected.

 ![My Shows](images/main-window/my-shows-01.png)